 Jack sighed with relief when the door was opened.

-Dangling modifiers are most likely to occur when someone is trying to be poetic, spicing up a straightforward.
+Dangling modifiers are most likely to occur when someone is trying to be poetic, spicing up a straightforward sentence.
 With a cry of warning, I’ll echo the advice of most great writers: keep it simple!

 Sometimes learning to teach is like learning a whole new language.
 Which now that I think about it, is quite useful for relating to language students…